Southampton-RSG/srsg-processes/srsg-processes/operation/development-processes/TEC.4_Verification/verification.md

    3. *Opportunity for Improvement:* an area where the system could become vulnerable or where efficiency could be enhanced.
 3. **How it was or will be resolved**, including any Quick Fixes or Workarounds that were applied to overcome the non-conformance in the short term.
 4. **Any issues which are still outstanding**, and what needs to be done and by whom.
-5. **Recommendations for improvement** based on what happened here, both for any future phases of the project or more generally for other future projects.
+5. **Recommendations for improvement,** both for any future phases of the project or more generally for other future projects.

 Some aspects to consider when forming recommendations: